istio/istio.io/content/en/blog/2020/alb-ingress-gateway-iks/index.md

 The diagram below exemplifies the described setting.
 It shows two services in the cluster, `service A` and `service B`.
-`service A` has an Istio sidecar injected and requires mutual TLS. `service B` has no Istio sidecar. `service B` can be accessed by clients through the ALB, which directly communicates with `service B`. `service A` can be also accessed by clients through ALB, but in this case the traffic has to pass through the Istio ingress gateway.
-Mutual TLS authentication between ALB and the gateway is based on the certificates provided by IKS.
+`service A` has an Istio sidecar injected and requires mutual TLS. `service B` has no Istio sidecar. `service B` can be accessed by clients through the ALB, which directly communicates with `service B`. `service A` can be also accessed by clients through the ALB, but in this case the traffic has to pass through the Istio ingress gateway.
+Mutual TLS authentication between the ALB and the gateway is based on the certificates provided by IKS.
 The clients can also access the Istio ingress gateway directly.
-IKS registers different DNS domains for ALB and for the ingress gateway.
+IKS registers different DNS domains for the ALB and for the ingress gateway.

-{{< image width="100%" link="./alb-ingress-gateway.svg" caption="A cluster with ALB and Istio ingress gateway" >}}
+{{< image width="100%" link="./alb-ingress-gateway.svg" caption="A cluster with the ALB and the Istio ingress gateway" >}}

 ## Initial setting